Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 school classroom, retirement provided time to work towards completion

-of tour trail system in Cambridge as a member of
+of tour trail system in Cambridge

-Cambridge Trails Advisory Committee since
+Cambridge Trails Advisory Committee from

 new and distant bike trails